01mf02/jq-lang-spec/icfp-intro.md

 allows for more performant execution.
 We compare this with jq's traditional path-based updates.

+We have created two jq interpreters:
+_ujq_ is a direct translation of our semantics to Haskell, and _jaq_ is an optimised version written in Rust.
+To test whether a jq implementation (such as jaq) confirms to our semantics, we can compare its behaviour to ujq.

 @sec:tour introduces jq by a series of examples that give a glimpse of actual jq syntax and behaviour.
 @sec:values defines several data types and corresponding lambda terms, such as